Hartley Botanic and Alitex compared for a new premium glasshouse, plus the current Gabriel Ash closure status buyers need before shortlisting.

 Pricing Transparency: Alitex Gives You a Real Anchor

 This is a real, practical difference.
 Hartley does not publish pricing at all: you request a brochure with starting prices, then discuss your project by phone or in person, and the number is bespoke.
-Alitex also prices bespoke after a design visit, but it publishes concrete example starting prices, the Hidcote from about £11,250 including VAT for the base model, the larger Tatton from £19,500, which gives you a real anchor before you ever talk to a salesperson.
+Alitex prices bespoke work the same way, but its National Trust range carries full published prices on every model page, from £19,500 for the Hidcote to £55,600 for the Ickworth as of August 2026, including VAT, delivery, and installation in mainland England and Wales.
+That gives you a real anchor before you ever talk to a salesperson.
+We assembled the full price list, the US figures, and what still lands on top in what an Alitex actually costs.

 Neither approach is wrong, but for a buyer who wants to know roughly where they stand before investing hours, Alitex's published examples are the friendlier starting point.
 Just read them carefully: those numbers are the structure.
 On both brands, the masonry base and the flooring are not included, so the project number is meaningfully higher than the quoted glasshouse.